logicalclocks/hops-docs/docs/overview.rst

 Hops Introduction
 **********************

-Hops is a next-generation distribution of Apache Hadoop that supports
+Hops is a next-generation distribution of Apache Hadoop that supports:

 * Hadoop-as-a-Service,
 * Project-Based Multi-Tenancy,
-* secure sharing of DataSets across projects,
+* Secure sharing of DataSets across projects,
-* extensible and searchable metadata using Elasticsearch.
+* Extensible metadata that supports free-text search using Elasticsearch,
+* YARN quotas for projects.

 The key innovation that enables these features is a new architecture for scale-out, consistent metadata for both the Hadoop Filesystem (HDFS) and YARN (Hadoop's Resource Manager).
 The new metadata layer enables us to support multiple stateless NameNodes and TBs of metadata stored in MySQL Clustepr Network Database (NDB).
 NDB is a distributed, relational, in-memory, open-source database.
 This enabled us to provide services such as tools for designing extended metadata (whose integrity with filesystem data is ensured through foreign keys in the database), and also extending HDFS' metadata to enable new features such as erasure-coded replication, reducing storage requirements by 50\% compared to triple replication in Apache HDFS.
 Extended metadata has enabled us to implement quota-based scheduling for YARN, where projects can be given quotas of CPU hours/minutes and memory, thus enabling resource usage in Hadoop-as-a-Service to be accounted and enforced.